 Growing Fairer Futures

 In January 2020 we launched Growing Fairer Futures, a one year project supporting young people in rural Eastern Ghana.
-Working in partnership with Fanteakwa, a local fair trade cocoa co-operative, this project will support 50 youth aged between 18 – 35 to establish their own cocoa farm and build it into a robust and sustainable business.
+Working in partnership with a local fair trade cocoa co-operative, this project supported 50 youth aged between 18 – 35 to establish their own cocoa farm and build it into a robust and sustainable business.
 Agriculture, in particular cocoa farming, is the main source of livelihood in this community.
 However, aging cocoa trees, use of traditional farming techniques and the increasing effects of climate change means many farmers struggle to make a living from this activity and young people choose to migrate to urban areas in search of employment.